 - 5:50 End.

 The closing song of "Thing-Fish", "Won ton on", is using the vocal "No not now" tracks played backwards.
+"Ya Hozna" from the preceding Them or us section is another example.
 The song has a rhythm section of its own.
 If you play the three themes of the above "No not now" score backwards you get the following:

 Won ton on, themes (midi file)